NASA-IMPACT/hls-sentinel2-downloader-serverless/README.md

 ## Lambda and Layer development TL;DR:

 Every Lambda and Layer directory has a `Makefile` inside, this contains a subset of the commands found in the [root repository Makefile](#makefile-goodness).
-Each `Makefile` should come with `lint`, `format`, and `test` as standard, these are then added as calls in the root Makefile so that we can lint/format/unit test all our code at a project level.
+Each `Makefile` should come with `install`, `lint`, `format`, and `test` as standard, these are then added as calls in the root Makefile so that we can install/lint/format/unit test all our code at a project level.

 Per-Lambda/Layer development is recommended to be done by opening the specific components directory in a new IDE window (this just makes life easier for IDE prompts etc as the directory has its own `Pipenv` virtual environment).
 To get started, go into the directory of the Lambda/Layer and run:

 ```
-$ pipenv install --dev # Creates a Pipenv env for the directory and installs the dependencies
+$ make install # Creates a Pipenv env for the directory and installs the dependencies
 ```

 For further guides on how to make new Lambdas/Layers, follow the examples in [the example monorepo repo](https://github.com/alukach/cdk-python-lambda-monorepo).